openlab-at-city-tech/openlab/wp-content/plugins/gravity-forms-addons/readme.txt

 * Expand the Add Fields boxes to view all the boxes at once.
 * Edit form entries directly from the Entries page (saving two clicks)
 * Easily access form data to use in your website with PHP functions - [Learn more on the plugin's website](https://katz.co/gravity-forms-addons/)

-#### Other Gravity Forms Add-ons:

-* <a href="http://wordpress.org/extend/plugins/gravity-forms-salesforce/">Gravity Forms Salesforce Add-on</a> - Integrate Gravity Forms with Salesforce.com
-* <a href="http://wordpress.org/extend/plugins/gravity-forms-highrise/">Gravity Forms Highrise Add-on</a> - Integrate Gravity Forms with Highrise, a CRM
-* <a href="http://wordpress.org/extend/plugins/gravity-forms-constant-contact/">Gravity Forms + Constant Contact</a> - If you use Constant Contact and Gravity Forms, this plugin is for you.
-* <a href="http://wordpress.org/extend/plugins/gravity-forms-mad-mimi/">Gravity Forms Mad Mimi Add-on</a> - Integrate Mad Mimi, a great email marketing company, and Gravity Forms.
-* <a href="http://wordpress.org/extend/plugins/gravity-forms-exacttarget/">Gravity Forms ExactTarget Add-on</a> - Integrate with ExactTarget, an enterprise-class email marketing service

 #### Have an idea or issue with this Gravity Forms add-on plugin?